dotnet/jitutils/doc/cijobs.md

 ## Using cijobs

-A common question for a developer might be "what is the last successful  checked build?"
+A common question for a developer might be "what is the last successful OSX  checked build?"

 ```
 $ cijobs list --match "osx"